CarlosPamias/CarlosPamias/README.md

 - 👋 Hi, I’m @CarlosPamias
-- 👀 I’m interested in traveling by motorcycle, photography and data analysis.
+- 👀 I’m interested in traveling by motorcycle, photography, data analysis and data science.
-- 🌱 I’m currently learning data analysis with python and R and database administrator.
+- 🌱 I’m currently learning data sciences with python and R and database administrator,  I'm a eternal learner, I love it.
-- 💞️ I’m looking to collaborate on on data analysis projects to learn more
+- 💞️ I’m looking to collaborate on on data science projects to learn more,
 - 📫 How to reach me by email, cpamias@outlook.es
+-
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...